 The state uses a formula to calculate child support.
 This formula incorporates these factors as well as other considerations such as tax deductions and healthcare costs.

-Q: How much is the average child support per month in California?
+How much is the average child support per month in California?

-A: There is no single answer to this question.
+There is no single answer to this question.
 Child support amounts can vary widely depending on the unique circumstances of each case.
 The payments are therefore calculated on a case-by-case basis.
 However, according to the California Department of Child Support Services, the median monthly child support payment in the state is around $400.

-Q: How much do most dads pay in child support?
+How much do most dads pay in child support?

-A: Child support payments for dads (or any non-custodial parent) can vary greatly.
+Child support payments for dads (or any non-custodial parent) can vary greatly.
 Payment calculations depend on factors such as income, the number of children, and parenting time.
 It is important to note that the child support formula is gender-neutral and applies to both mothers and fathers.
-A skilled child support lawyer can help ensure that the amount of child support paid is fair.
+A skilled child support lawyer in Pasadena can help ensure that the amount of child support paid is fair.
 They can also see that it reflects the child’s needs as well as the paying parent’s financial situation.

-Q: What’s the most that child support can take from a paycheck?
+What’s the most that child support can take from a paycheck?

-A: There is a maximum amount of child support that can be taken from a paycheck.
+There is a maximum amount of child support that can be taken from a paycheck.
 In California, this is generally 50% of the paying parent’s net disposable income.
 This is the amount of income left after taxes and other deductions.
 However, there are exceptions to this rule.
 One is when the paying parent has other dependents to support.
 Another exception can be made if the parent is already paying support for other children.

 Find a Legal Advocate Who Can Fight for Your Family